AshRouth/SOC/_motions/Centring the needs of survivors and marginalised groups in our disciplinary process.md

 Add a new clause after 4xiii):

-xiv) Any person in the Green Party of England and Wales who makes a decision about a complaint or disciplinary matter without having undergone the training specified in the relevant Standing Order or Procedure shall be considered to be in violation of this Constitution.
+SOC note: The text below has been ruled Out of Order xiv) Any person in the Green Party of England and Wales who makes a decision about a complaint or disciplinary matter without having undergone the training specified in the relevant Standing Order or Procedure shall be considered to be in violation of this Constitution.
+{:.alert .d-inline-block .alert-defeated}